spyder-ide/spyder-plugin-cookiecutter/README.md

 $ cookiecutter https://github.com/spyder-ide/spyder-plugin-cookiecutter
 ```

-You'll be prompted for some values.
+You'll be prompted for some values. and after that the repo will be generated

+Normally you don't need to change `project_name` and `repo_name`.

 Example: